Mary Ann Nichols: 30–31 August

-Nichols was last seen alive by Emily Holland, walking alone down Osborn Street at approximately 2:30 a.m. (approximately one hour before her death).
-To Holland, Nichols seemed notably drunk, at one stage slumping against the wall of a grocer's shop.
-Holland attempted to persuade Nichols to return to her Thrawl Street lodging-house, but Nichols refused, stating: "I have had my lodging money three times today, and I have spent it."
-Holland noted Nichols seemed unconcerned about her prospects of earning the 4d. required to pay for her bed.
-The two parted company, with Nichols walking towards Whitechapel Road.
+Nichols was last seen alive by Emily Holland, who encountered her walking alone down Osborn Street at approximately 2:30 am, about an hour before her death.
+Holland later stated that Nichols appeared noticeably drunk, at one point slumping against the wall of a grocer's shop.
+She attempted to persuade Nichols to return to her Thrawl Street lodging-house, but Nichols refused, saying, "I have had my lodging money three times today, and I have spent it."
+Holland observed that Nichols seemed unconcerned about her prospects of earning the 4d. required for her bed.
+The two women then parted, with Nichols walking towards Whitechapel Road.

 Murder

-At 3:40 a.m., a carman named Charles Allen Cross (birth name Lechmere) discovered what he initially believed to be a tarpaulin lying on the ground in front of a gated stable entrance in Buck's Row (renamed Durward Street in 1892), Whitechapel, as he walked to his place of employment in Broad Street.
+At 3:40 am on 31 August, a carman named Charles Allen Cross (born Lechmere) discovered what he initially believed to be a tarpaulin lying on the ground in front of a gated stable entrance in Buck's Row (renamed Durward Street in 1892), Whitechapel, as he walked to his place of employment in Broad Street.
 (Note: In 1888, Buck's Row was a narrow and poorly illuminated cobbled street, lined on one side by warehouse buildings and a row of two-storey houses on the other.)
-The location was approximately 150 yards from the London Hospital (now renamed Royal London Hospital) and 100 yards from Blackwall Buildings.
+The location was approximately 150 yards from the London Hospital (now the Royal London Hospital) and 100 yards from Blackwall Buildings.

-Upon inspecting the object, Cross discovered the tarpaulin was actually the body of a woman.
-She lay on her back with her eyes open, her legs straight, her skirt raised above her knees and her left hand touching the gate of the stable entrance.
+On closer inspection, Cross realised that the object was the body of a woman.
+She was lying on her back with her eyes open, her legs straight, her skirt raised above her knees, and her left hand touching the gate of the stable entrance.
 (Note: Contemporary newspaper accounts describe this gate as being approximately nine feet in height.)
-Another passing cart driver on his way to work, Robert Paul, approached the location and observed Cross standing in the road, staring at her body.
-Cross called him over, and both men walked towards the body, which they examined.
-Cross touched the woman's face, which was still warm, then her hands, which were cold.
-He expressed his opinion to Paul that the woman was dead, but Paul was uncertain and thought she may simply be unconscious.
+A second carman, Robert Paul, approached as he made his way to work and saw Cross standing in the road, looking at the body.
+Cross called him over, and the two men examined her.
+Cross touched the woman's face, which was still warm, and then her hands, which were cold.
+He told Paul that he believed she was dead, although Paul thought she might simply be unconscious.
 The two pulled her skirt down to cover her lower body, then went in search of a policeman.
-Upon encountering PC Jonas Mizen at the corner of Hanbury Street and Baker's Row, Cross informed the constable of their discovery, adding: "She looks to me to be either dead or drunk, but for my part, I believe she's dead."
-The two men then continued on their way to work, leaving Mizen to inspect their discovery.
+They encountered PC Jonas Mizen at the corner of Hanbury Street and Baker's Row.
+Cross informed him of their discovery, adding, "She looks to me to be either dead or drunk, but for my part, I believe she's dead."
+The two men then continued on their way to work, leaving Mizen to investigate.